 A great city is a sustainable city - and a sustainable city is one that consists of developments and buildings that minimize the use of energy and resources.
 Vaughan and its development community have already made great strides in this area.
-As technologies advance we must continue to advance sustainable building standards.
-The Official Plan is a stepping stone in this regard and will be built upon with continued efforts at the municipal level.
-Building on the standards provided in the York Region Official Plan, this Plan contains both general targets on energy and water efficiency and a commitment to provide work with the building and construction industry to provide a more specific set of standards on a broader set of sustainable criteria.
-Following on the recommendations contained in Green Directions - Vaughan's Sustainability Master Plan - a Sustainable Development Report will be submitted as part of applications for new developments to gauge how well we are doing at addressing these issues.
+As technologies advance we the City must continue to advance apply sustainable building standards to public and private developments.
+The Official Plan and the Sustainability Metrics Program are a stepping stone in this regard and will be built upon with continued efforts at the municipal level municipal leadership.
+Building on the standards provided in the York Region Official Plan, this Plan contains both general targets on energy and water efficiency and a commitment to provide work continued collaboration with the building and construction industry to provide a more specific set of industry-leading standards on a broader set of sustainable criteria.
+Following on the recommendations contained in Green Directions Vaughan, - Vaughan's Sustainability Master Plan - a Sustainable Development Report will be submitted as part of applications for new developments to gauge how well we are doing at addressing these issues.